juicedata/juicefs/README.md

 # How it works?

-juicesync will scan all the keys from two object stores, and comparing them in ascending order to find out missing or outdated keys, then download them from the source and upload them to the destination in parallel.
+Juicesync will scan all the keys from two object stores, and comparing them in ascending order to find out missing or outdated keys, then download them from the source and upload them to the destination in parallel.

 # Install